 Spirulina is a great way to add some extra nutrition into your favorite baked goods.
 Simply substitute in 2 tablespoons of spirulina powder for every 1 tablespoon called for in your recipe.
 If you want blue bread, cookies, or cakes, simply add liquid and more flour until the consistency you want is reached.

 In Noodles And Pasta

 Spirulina is great for adding a nutrient boost to your favorite cooked noodles and pasta dishes.
-Add it to your pasta sauce or sprinkle it over your cooked dish for an extra boost of Vitamin B-12.
+Add it to your pasta sauce or sprinkle it over your cooked dish for an extra boost of vitamins and minerals.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 Spirulina grows in ponds where it could be susceptible to runoff contamination and heavy metals.
 Spirulina harvested from natural sources could potentially contain contaminants like arsenic, mercury, and lead (3).
 It’s best if you can purchase spirulina supplements that have been tested for heavy metal content.